shoebappa/vagrant-meteor-windows/readme.md

 ## Changelog

 1/19/2014 - Updated with new require_plugin directives.
-Added omnibus and vbguest plugins, which should allow this to work with more bas boxes that might not have the VMWare tools and Chef already installed.
+Added omnibus and vbguest plugins, which should allow this to work with more base boxes that might not have the VMWare tools and Chef already installed.

-With Vagrant 1.3.1 I think they decided that running the provisioner on every run is no longer desired.
+At some point Vagrant decided that running the provisioner on every `up` was no longer desired.
 Since I was relying on the provisioner to mount the symlinks, you must now run `vagrant up --provision` see: https://github.com/mitchellh/vagrant/issues/2421 for details of the change on the Vagrant side.

+With this change I also updated to a new base box running ubuntu 13.10.
+I would assume this would need app migration, so if that's a problem, I wouldn't update vagrant / these scripts.
+Feel free to try the new plugins with the old Ubuntu version, but I couldn't get it to work.

 6/23/2013 - Added support for Meteorites new symlinks.
 This will mount --bind each apps packages directory.